-- After each team's pre-game practice, both players will deliver a stone to the button: one (1) clockwise rotation and one (1) counter-clockwise rotation (any order).
-Both will be measured to determine the team's distance to determine choice in the first end. - Full sweeping is allowed. - Each player must throw an equal amount of clockwise rotations and counterclockwise rotations during the round robin.
-One player will throw one more clockwise rotation or counter-clockwise rotation draw when the total number of round robin games is an odd number.
+After each team's pre-game practice, both players will throw the same turn.
+Teams practicing first will throw the clockwise rotation and teams practicing last will throw the counterclockwise rotation.
+Both will be measured to determine the team's distance to determine choice in the first end.

+• Full sweeping is allowed.

+The number of clockwise and counterclockwise deliveries not applicable to Mixed Doubles.